Thoracic outlet syndrome is when the blood vessels or nerves between your first rib and collarbone become compressed

 After car accidents, it is common for victims to develop pains in areas like the hand, arm, and shoulder.
 In most cases, the cause of this pain is the herniation of the spinal discs, or stretching or tearing of the ligaments in the neck.
 The pain comes from the opening between the scalene muscles to the neck and the rib cage-area known as the thoracic outlet.
 When the blood vessels and nerves are squeezed near the thoracic outlet, it causes a condition known as thoracic outlet syndrome.

 What Are Some Common Symptoms Of Thoracic Outlet Syndrome?

-Thoracic outlet syndrome can occur from many different factors.
+Thoracic outlet syndrome after a car accident can occur from many different factors.
 It all depends on the accident.
 Car accidents happen to be one of the most common accidents these injuries occur in.
 A car accident can cause internal injuries that lead to compression of the nerves in the thoracic region.